 Meet the panellists:

-Host: Sandra Griffiths – Red Earth Collective
+Host: Sandra Griffiths – The Red Earth Collective

 Sandra Griffiths is the Founder and CEO of The Red Earth Collective, a Black-led arts organisation based in Birmingham that uses creative practice to challenge mental health stigma and discrimination in racialised and marginalised communities.
 Through theatre, music, film, spoken word and community-led events, Sandra’s work stimulates dialogue, supports wellbeing, and gives voice to people with lived experience of mental health issues.